What to Include On Your Wedding Website

 5. Lodging

 Book your lodging and reserve hotel blocks for your guests as early as possible…even up to a year in advance!
 Then add those accommodations to your wedding website so guests can easily find the hotel or lodging you have selected for them.
-Include any special information or amenities about lodging such as distance from the venue, recommended restaurants nearby, or fun things to do in the area!
+Consider adding local Airbnb or VRBO links too.
+Include any special information or amenities about lodging, such as distance from the venue, recommended restaurants nearby, or fun things to do in the area!

 6. Registry Information